Join the Movement - Sign the Delay Manifesto 📑

 Quick Observation: Explicit Content is Everywhere

-Marilyn Manson said, “Music is the strongest from of magic” (you don’t have to like him – it’s just a powerful quote).
+Marilyn Manson said, “Music is the strongest form of magic” (you don’t have to like him – it’s just a powerful quote).

 We were shocked how many of the most popular songs have explicit content.
-On YouTube Music, 73 of the Top 100 Songs in the United States had the little “E” for explicit next to their titles.
+On YouTube Music, at the time this post was originally created, nearly 75% of the Top 100 Songs in the United States had the little “E” for explicit next to their titles.

-As you’ll see in our streaming music app review below, even with the explicit filter on, most users can still see album covers and song titles.
-For example, in Spotify, with the “Allow explicit content” toggled off, a search for “sex” showed the podcasts below (yes, there are podcasts on Spotify!).
+And although most streaming music services like Spotify, Apple, and Pandora have "clean music" toggles, even with the explicit filter on, most users can still see album covers and song titles.
+For example, in Spotify, with the “Allow explicit content” toggled off, a search for “sex” showed the podcasts below.
 And erasing recent searches is too easy (read on).

-So, this leads us to a statement – it’s impossible for a parent to prevent their child from finding explicit music online if they really want to find it.
+So, this leads us to a statement – it’s impossible for a parent to 100% prevent their child from finding explicit music online in the most popular music services.
+Gapp Music is the only solutions, but keep reading so you can understand how each music service works.

 Other quick observations: